CodeWithLoremHacker/Our-Team-Section/README.md

-It is the Our Team Section With Responsive for the all the devices.
+It is the Our Team Section With Responsive for the all the devices with hover effect.

 For The Big Screen